sujilnt/CSS-Challenge-3-2-column-layout/README.md

 You'll need to set a fixed width for your wrap, and then float the navigation div.<br>
 You may also want to fiddle with widths/margins of the navigation and content divisions!<br>
-For this and the next few challenges, you may want to first look through  [MaxDesign's Two columns](http://maxdesign.com.au/articles/two-columns/) {:target="_blank"}
- with colour tutorial.
+For this and the next few challenges, you may want to first look through  [MaxDesign's Two columns](http://maxdesign.com.au/articles/two-columns/) with colour tutorial.

 Here is  the image !!